greenarmor/bamboo/README.md

 from the same queue.
 WebSocket support is provisioned through `ws.serve`, which reads its host/port from `etc/ws.php` and spins up an OpenSwoole echo server with lifecycle logging.
-Developer productivity tools include the `dev.watch` inotify loop and a timestamped scheduler tick.
+Developer productivity tools include the event-loop driven `dev.watch` command and a timestamped scheduler tick.

 ### Configuration, logging & docs